Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 \subsubsection{Institutionalised support functions on different levels of government}

-In industry, the use of support functions and centers of competency is a well-established practice for implementing a company’s OSS strategy in line with the overarching business goals.
-These functions are commonly referred to as Open Source Program Offices (OSPOs), a construct and practice that has also transitioned to the public sector and can be found at various levels of government, providing support for the use and release of OSS, and promoting software reuse within government, in line with any overarching government policy~\citep{linaaker2024public}.
-The different types of OSPOs complement each other in supporting different parts of the government, and by providing interfaces to each other, sharing resources and knowledge, and more effectively implementing their specific, and any overarching policy.
+In industry, the use of support functions and centres of competency is a well-established practice for implementing a company’s OSS strategy in line with the overarching business goals.
+These functions are commonly referred to as Open Source Program Offices (OSPOs), a construct and practice that has also transitioned to the public sector and can be found at various levels of government, providing support for the use and release of OSS, and promoting software reuse within government, in line with any overarching government policy~\cite{linaaker2024public}.
+The different types of OSPOs complement each other in supporting different parts of the government by providing interfaces to each other, sharing resources and knowledge, and more effectively implementing their specific policies and, where applicable, any overarching policy.

 The responsibility for supporting the implementation of any national policy for OSS and software reuse typically resides with the PSO(s) responsible for digital government and transformation in a country.
 These PSOs, or the units within responsible for the support, may be referred to as national-government OSPOs.
-In France, this is constituted specifically by the Free Software Unit within DINUM~\citep{linaaker2024public}, while in other countries the role is more blurred on the organizational level, as with Digital Iceland in Iceland~\citep{icelandgov2021inboundoutbound} and Red.es in Spain~\citep{spain2022guidelines}.
+In France, this is specifically constituted by the Free Software Unit within DINUM~\cite{linaaker2024public}, whereas in other countries the role is more blurred on the organisational level, as with Digital Iceland in Iceland~\cite{icelandgov2021inboundoutbound} and Red.es in Spain~\cite{spain2022guidelines}.